wisniewskikr/chrisblog-it-java-springboot/others/services/fe-thymeleaf-be-springboot-db-sql-mysql/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **chain of applications (services)** which communicate each other and provide single ouput on HTML page.
+The goal of this project is to present how to create **chain of applications (services)** which communicate each other and provide single ouput as an HTML page.
 This output consists of following elements:
-* **Database Message**: on HTML page message stored in database is displayed.
-It's the simple text "Hello World!"
+* **Database Message**: the HTML displays the message stored in database.
+It's the simple text "Hello World!".
-* **Back-End Port**: on HTML page port of Back-End application is displayed
+* **Back-End Port**: the HTML page displays the port of Back-End application.
-* **Front-End Port**: on HTML page port of Front-End application is displayed
+* **Front-End Port**: the HTML page displays port of Front-End application.

 This chain of services consists of following applications:
 * **Database**: SQL database - in this case type **MySql**